UBIFS FAQ and HOWTO

 So UBIFS images created with favor LZO compression will contain both LZO and zlib-compressed data nodes.
 However, the default file-system compressor will be LZO.
 This means, the kernel will use LZO compressor for all data.
 This is because the favor LZO method is not implemented in-kernel, just because UBIFS authors did not need it there.
 Of course you can mount the UBIFS images created with the favor LZO compression method, and they will work fine.
 But if you write a file to the UBIFS file-system, it will be compressed only by the LZO compressor.
 So favor LZO is actually useful only for read-only files which are not going to be over-written.
 However, it should be easy to implement favor LZO in the kernel.

-Why I have to use ubiformat?
+Why do I have to use ubiformat?

 The first obvious reason is that ubiformat preserves erase counters, so you do not lose your wear-leveling information when flashing new images.